-Author: Dr David Veitch, Dermatology Registrar, Department of Dermatology, Leicester Royal Infirmary, Leicester, UK.
+Author: Dr David Veitch, Dermatology Registrar, Department of Dermatology, Leicester Royal Infirmary, Leicester, United Kingdom.
 DermNet NZ Editor in Chief: Adjunct A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
-Copy edited by Gus Mitchell.
+Copy edited by Gus Mitchell/Maria McGivern.
 August 2018.

 Carcinoma cuniculatum is also known as: